isomerpages/moe-mtls-old/pages/sessions/1-SharingChinese_20.md

 ---
 layout: simple-page
-title: Understanding the 2015 Primary School Chinese Language Curriculum - Supporting Your Child in Learning Chinese
+title: Reading in Two Languages: What We Need to Know and How We Can Support It
-permalink: /sharesessions/chinese/1-SharingChinese_1/
+permalink: /sharesessions/chinese/1-SharingChinese_20/
-breadcrumb: Chinese Sessions 1
+breadcrumb: Chinese Sessions 20
 collection_name: left-nav-one
 ---